deepakkum21/Python/PythonCore/5 flowControl.md

 # Flow Control
 These decide the order in which the statement will be executed
 1. Selection statement (if,elif,if else)
-2. Iterartive statement (for, while )
+2. Iterative statement (for, while )
 3. Transfer statement (pass, continue, break)